Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Conclusion

-In our study, we used the {\disperse} algorithm to identify filaments in the cosmic web structure of the TNG100 simulations at redshifts $z=0$, $0.5$, $1$, $2$, $3$, and $4$.
-We analyzed the output filamentary structure and its impact on galaxy evolution using two different density field estimates, the prepackaged DTFE density field \citep{SV00} and the MCPM density field inspired by slime mold \citep{Burchett20}.
+In our study, we used the {\disperse} algorithm to identify filaments of the cosmic web in the TNG100 simulation at redshifts $z\!=\!0$, 0.5, 1, 2, 3, and 4.
+We analyzed the output filamentary structure and its impact on galaxy evolution using two different density field estimates, the prepackaged DTFE density field \citep{SV00} and the MCPM density field inspired by {\it slime mold} \citep{Burchett20}.
 Our findings are summarized below.

-\begin{enumerate} \itemsep-2pt \item {\disperse} is more accurate in identifying filaments when using the MCPM density field than the DTFE density field.
-Filaments identified by the MCPM method are more numerous, have more natural shapes, and provide a more accurate representation of the cosmic mass and galaxy distribution than those identified by the DTFE method.
+\begin{enumerate} \itemsep-2pt \item {\disperse} more accurately identifies filaments when using the MCPM density field than the DTFE density field.
+Filaments identified by the MCPM method are more numerous, provide a more accurate representation of the cosmic mass distribution, and have more natural shapes, than those identified by the DTFE method.
 Additionally, the MCPM method can identify lower-density, less prominent filaments that the DTFE method misses.
+These results are a consequence of MCPM tracing the DM density field with higher accuracy and less scatter than DTFE.

-\item Most galaxies are located within a distance of approximately $\sim1.5-2.5$ Mpc from the spine of an MCPM filament.
-On the other hand, many galaxies are far away from DTFE filaments.
-As a result, the median sSFR {\medssfr} and the median gas fraction {\medfgas} show minimal dependency on the distance to the filament spine when MCPM filaments are taken into account, unlike in the case of DTFE filaments.
+\item $\gtrsim$90\% of galaxies are located within a distance of $\approx$1.5 Mpc from the spine of an MCPM filament.
+On the other hand, many galaxies reside far away from DTFE filaments.
+As a result, the median sSFR {\medssfr} shows minimal dependency on the distance to the filament spine when MCPM filaments are taken into account, unlike in the case of DTFE filaments.

-\item We define the line density of filaments, denoted {\sigmafil}, as the total MCPM overdensity per unit length of a filament segment.
-At low redshifts ($z\leq1$), star formation is suppressed in galaxies near high-line density or `thick' filaments.
-However, the correlation is almost non-existent at higher redshifts ($z>2$).
-Thick filaments strongly quench satellites of all masses, while high-mass (in the range of {\highmsrange}) centrals have lower star formation in these environments at lower redshifts.
+\item We define the 1D local line density of filaments, denoted {\sigmafil}, as the total MCPM overdensity per unit length along a filament segment.
+At low redshifts ($z\leq1$), star formation is suppressed in galaxies near high-line density filaments.
+However, the correlation is almost non-existent at higher redshifts ($z\geq2$).
+High-line density filaments strongly quench satellites of all masses, while high-mass ({\highmsrange}) centrals also have lower star formation in these environments at lower redshifts.